DimitarGrozev5/expenses-go-1/readme.md

 The project is a golang server that keeps the sqlite databases localy and doesn't communicate with external services.

+### Stage 2

+For Stage 2 I will split the project in to two parts.
+The main server, that renders content for the users and a database server, that contains all of the logic for connecting and communicating with the db.
+This seems like an unnecessary transition but it's a neccessary step if I want to make a horizontally scalable sqlite database.
+It also decouples the user facing part from the buisness logic and I may end up converting that to NextJS.
+My initial plan is to use GRPC for communicating between the different parts of the system, but we shall see.

 ## Project elements

 ### Stage 1